Office of Residence Life Mission Statement

 B. Staff Supervision

-C. Community Building and Education
+C. Community Development

 - Work with students in developing floor/building communities conducive for high academic achievement.